javierarce/arena-manager/README.md

 -   [x] Fetch all the user's channels.
 -   [x] Attachment offline support.
+-   [x] Getting blocks by their ID or URL.
+-   [ ] Avoid overiding the frontmatter when pulling a block.
 -   [ ] Template system (from [this issue](https://github.com/javierarce/arena-manager/issues/1))
--   [ ] Pulling blocks to folders outside of the Are.na directory designated in the settings.
+-   [ ] Getting blocks to folders outside of the Are.na directory designated in the settings.
--   [ ] Pulling blocks from other users’ channels.
+-   [ ] Getting blocks from other users’ channels.
 -   [ ] Downloading blocks by URL.
 -   [ ] Creating new channels from the content of a note or directory